snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 ### What does it for you?

-* it starts a generic application with default mechanisms and configurations to present data in html5
+* it starts a generic application with default mechanisms and configurations to present data (->jpa) in html5
 * it provides all needed libraries for you - independent of the database and jpa-persistence tool you use
 * it creates all jpa-entities for you (of course, you can use your own!)
-* all entities are configured and presented in a most reasonable way - but easily to be enhanced by you
+* all (jpa) entities are configured and presented in a most reasonable way - but easily to be enhanced by you
 * data is searchable and editable in a comfortable way - can be prepared to be printed and exported
 * it provides several working modes: single standalone app, network/multi-user and/or access to an application-server

 ### Technical Goals
-* pure model implementation + platform independency (works on android, too).
+* pure model implementation + platform independence (works on android, too).
 * small, having as less as possible static dependencies to other libraries
 * everything has a default - all defaults are configurable (Convention over Configuration)
 * application, session and entity behaviors are configurable